MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 Default package manager for Node.js used to manage and share the packages that you use in your project.

 ### [Node.js](https://nodejs.org/en/download/)
 An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
-We’ll use this to run our server-side JavaScript code.
+We'll use this to run our server-side JavaScript code.

 ### [Webpack](https://webpack.js.org/guides/installation/)
 A static module bundler for modern JavaScript applications.
 It helps to bundle JavaScript files for usage in a browser.